Diet Menus Slimming Challenge

 • Older adults tend to have more body fat than younger people with the same BMI.

-• Women usually have more body fat than men with equivalent BMI.
+• Women tend to have more body fat than men of equal BMI.

 • Muscled individuals and trained athletes may have higher BMI due to higher muscle mass.